 What Happens When You Marry Someone You Don’t Love?

-So let’s do a little scenario planning now, which is also method #1 in How to Make Life’s Hardest Decisions: 3 Useful Decision-Making Methods to Solve Current Dilemmas.
-Say you marry this guy despite not having feelings for him right now.
+So let’s do a little scenario planning now, which is also method #1 of my article How to Make Life’s Hardest Decisions.
+Say you marry this guy despite not having feelings for him.
 Two possible scenarios can happen.

 Touched by his love for you and impressed by the man that he is, you begin to fall for him.
 Since both of you are now in love, your problem of a loveless marriage is now resolved.